Elaeocarpus munroi

+Elaeocarpus munroi is a species of flowering plant in the Elaeocarpaceae family.
+It is endemic to the Western Ghats of southern India, in the states of Tamil Nadu, Maharashtra, and Karnataka.
+It grows in montane evergreen rain forest and shola forest from 600 to 2,000 metres elevation.

-Elaeocarpus munroi is a species of flowering plant in the Elaeocarpaceae family and is endemic to India.
-It was first formally described in 1838 by Robert Wight who gave it the name Monocera munroii in his book Illustrations of Indian Botany.
+It was first formally described in 1838 by Robert Wight, who gave it the name Monocera munroii in his book Illustrations of Indian Botany.
 In 1874, Maxwell T. Masters changed the name to Elaeocarpus munroi in the Hooker's Flora of British India.
 The specific epithet (munroi) honours the botanist, William Munro.